spokanelibrary/org/BUILDME.md

 the org chart
 ===
-aist of files we touch in org:
+a list of files we touch in org:

 * .gitignore
 * BUILDME.md